codefellows/data-structures-and-algorithms/python/code_challenges/linked_list_zip/README.md

 # Resources
 Worked with Marni on the whiteboard and on writing the code for this challenge.
-The raw whiteboard can be found here: https://jaimierl494930.invisionapp.com/freehand/Untitled-8JEeB2GyD
+The raw whiteboard can be found here: https://jaimierl494930.invisionapp.com/freehand/Untitled-8JEeB2GyD Worked with the class solution to get the code wired up and working.

 # Whiteboard
 For the Summary, Description, Approach & Efficiency, Solution, please see the whiteboard below: